mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/Agile Design and Feedback Framework.md

 The Architecture Team closes the Issue, adding a comment that links to the updated artefact or commit where the feedback was addressed.

 ## Rules of Engagement / Contribution guidelines (work in progress):

+- We will walkthrough how to use the GitHub at the end of today's session

 - In general, try to ensure your Issue has demonstrable broad inter-organisational support and aligns with the FMAR vision.